Southwest Airlines Flight 31 Nashville TN Plane Crash

 On December 15, 2015, a Boeing 737 operated by Southwest Airlines exited a paved taxiway surface while approaching the gate at Nashville International Airport.
 The aircraft came to rest in the grass adjacent to the taxiway.
 Several occupants reported injuries, and the aircraft was subsequently evacuated.

-Events occurring during taxi and gate-approach phases fall within the broader framework of aviation accident litigation, where analysis frequently focuses on ground movement procedures, surface condition, braking performance, and airport layout.
+Events occurring during taxi and gate-approach phases fall within the broader framework of aviation litigation involving airport surface-movement incidents, where analysis frequently focuses on ground movement procedures, surface condition, braking performance, and airport layout.

 Ground Operations and Surface Movement